awsdocs/amazon-chime-user-guide/doc_source/phone.md

 1. Enter your message\.
 Press **Enter** to send it\.

-An SMS message is sent to the phone number\.
+An SMS message is sent to the phone number, and a chat conversation between you and the recipient opens in Amazon Chime\.
+To call the chat recipient, choose the phone icon in the chat conversation\.

 **Note**
 Text messaging to and from short codes is not supported\.